Puerto Rico Travel Guide

 Around the Island

-- Parque de Bombas (English: Firehouse) – is a historic firehouse, located at the Plaza Las Delicias in the heart of the old town.
+This striking historic firehouse is located at the Plaza Las Delicias, in the heart of the old town.
 The building once housed the city’s fire station but is now a museum.

-- Ponce Historic Zone – La Zona Histórica de Ponce is a historic district covering the historic downtown area.
+La Zona Histórica de Ponce is an historic district covering the historic downtown area.
 The centre contains buildings and structures with architecture that date to the late nineteenth and early twentieth centuries.
 It’s a pleasant place to spend some time strolling the quiet streets.

 Located on the southwest coast, a short drive west of Ponce, Guanica is the town where historians believe Christopher Columbus first made landfall on Puerto Rico.
 It is also the town where American troops first invaded during the Spanish-American war in 1898.